 I never felt that with Mike Noonan.
 He lost everything when his wife died: not just the woman he adored but their unborn child, leaving him adrift in a future he no longer really cared about and unable to turn to his other love, writing fiction.

 When a total stranger is struggling, he steps up without asking anything in return, and this was what I liked most about Mike.

 Bag of Bones surprised me a great deal, but I loved it notwithstanding its length.
 Mike Noonan is the kind of character who I think will stay with me for a quite a while.

 Thank you for reading my Way Back Whensday post review of Bag of Bones by Stephen King.
-I'll be back Friday week.
-In the meantime, the comments section is open for you to share your thoughts on this book or any other horror book you've enjoyed and would recommend to others.
+The comments section is open for you to share your thoughts on this book or any other horror book you've enjoyed and would recommend to others.

-If you fancy something different, you might like to take a chance on my review of Congo by Michael Crichton here.
+If you fancy something different, you might like to take a chance on my review of Congo by Michael Crichton.